-Four of our favourite places for a family holiday in Mauritius
+Four of our favourite places for a luxury family holiday in Mauritius

 There are so many fantastic, child-friendly hotels here that it’s very difficult to know which to choose – which, of course, is where we can help.
 Our experts will listen carefully to your wants and needs, and select the right one for you, as well as arranging some incredible experiences for you and your children.
 Whether you’d like to go whale- and dolphin-watching off the west coast, walking in the south or snorkelling over coral reefs in the east, anything is possible.
-Below, we reveal some of the best spots for families:
+Below, we reveal some of the best spots for a luxury family holiday in Mauritius:

 1 One&Only Le Saint Géran